4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### 2.2.2 Register Name

-- Users access a SQL function by its register name
+- Users access an SQL function by its register name
 - Register names are all lowercase, with underscores between words.
 Check [snake_case](https://en.wikipedia.org/wiki/Snake_case) for more details.
-- SQL function name and C++ function name isn't necessary be consistent, since SQL function name will be linked to C++ function via registry.
+- The SQL function name does not have to be the same as the C++ function name, since the SQL function name will be linked to the C++ function via the registry.
-- Uses call SQL function name ignore case.
-In other words, SQL function names are case-insensitive.
-For instance, given register name "aaa_bb", the users can access it by calling`AAA_BB()`, `Aaa_Bb()`, `aAa_bb()` in SQL.
+- SQL function names are case-insensitive.
+For instance, given register name "aaa_bb", the users can access it by calling `AAA_BB()`, `Aaa_Bb()`, `aAa_bb()` in SQL.

 #### 2.2.3 Register and Configure Function